All about Cottontail Rabbits

 Reproduction

 Cottontails have an impressive courtship display: A male chases a female until she turns and faces him, after which she stands up on her hind legs and punches him in the ears and face!
 The two rabbits then sit facing each other.
-The male moves toward the female, and then leaps up to 15 feet (4.57 m) into the air and flips around 180 degrees.
+The male moves toward the female and then leaps up to 15 feet (4.57 m) into the air and flips around 180 degrees.
 Meanwhile, she runs under him and turns 180 degrees.
 When he lands, they’re both facing each other again.
-Then the female does the jump-and-spin while he does the run-and-spin.
+Then, the female does the jump-and-spin while he does the run-and-spin.
 They alternate doing this repeatedly until mating commences.
 Whew!
 That’s the inspiration for the phrase “Mad as a March hare.”
 The female won’t mate again until after her litter is born.

 Two cottontails, one facing left and jumping over one just below it which is running to the right.

-Young cottontails practicing courtship rituals (Porsupah Ree / Flickr; cc by-nc-sa 2.0)
+Young cottontails practicing courtship rituals.
+(Porsupah Ree / Flickr; CC BY-NC-SA 2.0)

-The female is capable of producing a litter of up to eight or more babies (called kits or kittens) every 30 days.
-They may have up to five pregnancies per season, but usually only three, each time producing four or five kits.
+The female is capable of producing a litter of up to eight or more babies (called kits or kittens) every thirty days.
+They may have up to five pregnancies per season, but usually only three, each producing four or five kits.
 A different male fathers each litter and males don’t participate in the parenting.

 Nesting and bunnies

 Eastern Cottontail kits might be born in an old burrow, but it’s more likely to be a narrow hole 4–6 inches deep (10–15 cm), dug by their mother in tall grasses, under thick bushes, or another place she thinks is safe.
-She lines it with grass and soft fur she plucked from her own body for insulation.
+She lined it with grass and soft fur she plucked from her own body for insulation.

 The mother’s milk is so highly nourishing she needs to come to them only twice a day—early in the morning and at dusk.
-She stays near them, at least part of the day, resting in a slight depression, called a form, that she creates by scraping away or trampling down the soil or vegetation.
+She stays near them for at least part of the day, resting in a slight depression, called a form, that she creates by scraping away or trampling down the soil or vegetation.

 Three baby cottontail rabbits visible lying in nest dug into pile of wood mulch.

-Rabbit nest hidden in chipped-wood mulch.
+Rabbit’s nest hidden in chipped-wood mulch.
 (Rklawton / Wiki; CC BY-SA 2.5)

 Mother cottontail standing over her nest with babies suckling her teats.

 Cottontail mother feeding her kits.
-(Geoff Chandler / DCResource; cc by 2.0)
+(Geoff Chandler / DCResource; CC BY 2.0)

 Food sources